 Snails are gastropod animals which have an enclosing shell, into which it is able to retract entirely, for protection.
 Snails are a different category of animals that fall under the phylum Mollusca.
 In household situations, snails tend to destroy fruits and vegetables.
 Snails are active during the wet season and inactive during the winter season.
-Snails are omnipresent in the world and are found in mountains, desserts, forests and oceans.
+Snails are omnipresent in the world and are found in mountains, deserts, forests and oceans.
 Due to its tiny size, snails often fall prey to animals like lizards, snakes, rats and birds.
 Animals who appear similar to snails but lack the enclosing shell are called slugs.
 Snails are cold-blooded invertebrates with an enclosed shell for hydration and protection purposes.

 Let’s look at the life cycle of a snail to get a better understanding.

 1) The Egg –

 Snails are mostly hermaphrodites, each snail has both male and female reproductive organs.
 Some of the snails are not hermaphrodites and exist as separate male and female individual animals.
 Since most of the snails are considered to be hermaphrodites, it is easy for snails to reproduce.
 A snail fertilizes the other snail’s eggs and lays a clutch of eggs.
 After fertilization, the snail digs holes in the soil and lays her eggs there.
 Egg-laying occurs from late autumn to early spring.

 Two weeks after the eggs are laid in the soil, the hatchlings emerge from the eggs.
 The young snail eats its eggshell and sometimes other snail eggs.
 During this stage, the young snails continue to feed and grow, throughout winter and spring season.
 The enclosed shell begins to develop as well.